jamieson-olsen/daphne3/README.md

 		bit 4: endpoint timestamp ok
 		bits 3..0: endpoint state machine status "good to go!"

+## SPI Master for DACs (spi/spim_dac.vhd)

+There are three serial DAC chips daisy chained on a single SPI interface.
+This block has a single AXI-LITE interface.
+There is no readback capability on these DACs, they are write only, and all three DAC chips must be written at once.
+The DAC chips are AD5327BRUZ-REEL7.

+## SPI Master for AFEs and associated DACs (spi/spim_afe.vhd)

+There are five AFE chips on the board and each AFE has four serial DAC chips (2 offset, 2 trim).
+AFE0 (and 4 DAC chips) is on it's own SPI interface.
+AFE1 and AFE2 share an SPI interface, as does AFE2 and AFE3.
+There is a total of 3 SPI masters in this module.
+This block has a single AXI-LITE interface with several registers through which all 5 AFEs and all 20 DAC chips can be programmed.
+AFE registers can be read back but the DAC chips are write only.
+Also, DAC chips are daisy chained in pairs and must be written together.
+The AFE chips are AFE5808AZCF and the DAC chips are AD5327BRUZ-REEL7.

+## SPI Master for Current Monitor (spi/spim_cm.vhd)

+The Current Monitor is ADS1261IRHBT and is on a dedicated SPI interface.

+## I2C Master (i2c/i2cm.vhd)

+The I2C master communicates with lots of devices all over the board.
+This block is Xilinx IP and has a single AXI-LITE interface.

+## Misc Stuff (stuff.vhd)

+This module is a "catch all" place where various minor functions are grouped together and accessed through a single AXI-LITE interface.
+This includes:

+* fan PWM speed control and monitoring
+* vbias enable signal
+* analog mux enables and select lines
+* user LEDs

 ## Core Logic

 Core logic details TBD...